knkarthik01/emr-serverless-samples/utilities/spark-ui/README.md

 # Spark UI

-You can use this Docker image to start the Apache Spark History Server (SHS) and view the Spark UI locally.
+You can use this Docker image to start the Apache Spark History Server (SHS) and view the Spark UI locally or using single node EMR on EC2 cluster.

 ## Pre-requisite

 - Install Docker
+- EMR on EC2 cluster (optional, if local is not used)

 ## Build Docker image